FIRST DISCOURSE OF A SET OF TWO DISCOURSES:

 are founded upon true religious feeling, blended with a true morality,

-in man is defined as that superior order of existence and
+and life in man is defined as that superior order of existence

 being which makes of mail an immortal soul, and of his soul a child of